campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 In many plug-in dialogs control names and values are spoken.
 There is a Vietnamese translation of the README file.
 Thanks to Nguyen Hoang Giang for providing this.
 It is in the file audacity_readme_vi.txt in the installation folder in your program files folder.

 When playing or recording the ENTER key executes pause/resume.
-In this case, pressing Control+ENTER sends ENTER.
+In this case, pressing CTRL+ENTER sends ENTER.
 I like this because the numpad ENTER key is easier to find than "p" if your hands are off the keyboard.  this can be turned off with an option in Adjust JAWS Options.
 Try it out and let us know if it works for you and if you like it.

-The script was developed with Audacity 2.0.3 and JAWS 10.0.1178u on Windows XP SP3, and JAWS 13 on a laptop running Windows 7.
-It will probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good.
-There is no specific Braille support at this time.

-Messages and string constants are in audacity.jsm facilitating translation.

 The script version can be obtained by pressing JAWSKey+CTRL+V (twice quickly to display it in the virtual viewer), and also appears in JAWS hot key help.

+The URL for accessing the Audacity Guide for JAWS users can be modified by editing the config file.
+To do this, edit audacity.ini (by default in the personal Settings folder in the folder containing the scripts) with a text editor such as Notepad or JAWS Script Manager.
+Change or add a line in the Settings section that starts with "JAWSGuideLink=".
+The URL should follow the = sign.
+If Audacity has run since JAWS was started, you will need to restart JAWS for the changes to take affect.

 To install:
 Place the installer in a folder on your machine.